sul-dlss/riiif/README.md

 ## Usage

-Mount the gem as an engine:
+Add the following line to `config/routes.rb` to mount the gem as an engine:
 ```
 mount Riiif::Engine => '/image-service'
 ```